wxian3/NeuroLens/README.md

 To generate a dataset for training the neural networks, follow these steps:

-1. Prepare a keypoint pattern that will be used as input.
+1. Prepare a keypoint pattern as input and render it on each view.
 2. Apply lens distortion effects to the target markers using various lens parameters.
 3. Save the distorted images along with the corresponding lens parameters (e.g., lens distortion, focal distance, aperture diameter) in JSON.

-The dataset generation process requires the keypoint detection module to accurately estimate the distortion parameters.
 ```
 cd SynLens
 python import_lenses.py --input_path path_to_target